Burrch3s/artorias/README.md

 -Take everything that is listed above and provide meaningful feedback

 -Consult NIST, OWASP and other guidelines in attempt to rank findings

+#### Provide Dockerfile to run artorias

+-Take care of all the setup for users to run artorias; make everyones life simple

+#### Get more scanners in here

+-Supporting more scanners is a real must.
+Custom scans can also be done if written in Python!